kthohr/BayesianQuantileRegression/docs/source/model_description.rst

         \omega(\tau) &= \sqrt{ \frac{2}{\tau (1 - \tau)} }
     \end{aligned}

-The likelihood function is given by:
+The likelihood function is then given by:

 .. math::